desmos-labs/desmos-contracts/docs/architecture/adr-005-social-tips-contract.md

 ```

 ##### UnclaimedSentTips
-With the `UnclaimedSentTips` message the user can query the tips that has sent that aren't claimed yet.
+With the `UnclaimedSentTips` message, the user can query the unclaimed tips that has been sent.
 The returned tips are provided as follows:
 ```rust
 struct QueryUnclaimedSentTipsResponse {